 Secondly, the public policy advocacy organization, GLMA: Health Professionals Advancing LGBT Equality (formerly the Gay & Lesbian Medical Association), has many resources for professionals as well as patients, including Top Ten Issues to Discuss with Your Heath Care Provider for Lesbians, Gay Men, Bisexuals, and Transgender People.
 They also have a wealth of information on trans health resources.

 And last, but certainly not least, here at CancerCare we have a number of support services for LGBT patients, survivors, and caregivers.
+CancerCare has a fact sheet “Coping with Cancer as an LGBT Person” that can be ordered by calling the our Hopeline at 800-813-4673 or ordered online.
 We offer free, short-term individual counseling over the phone and in person.
-We also have two face-to-face support groups running in our New York City office:
+We also have a face-to-face support group running in our New York City office:

 In addition to checking out the above resources, please feel free to call our Hopeline at 800-813-HOPE (4673) to speak with an oncology social worker about helping your LGBT patients and caregivers locate additional support.